 What do I need to know about the Wayfair case and economic nexus?

 Ever since the Supreme Court released its decision in South Dakota v.
 Wayfair on June 21, 2018, we have been flooded with questions about economic nexus legislation and how it affects businesses across the country.
 Below you will find most common questions we’ve received.
-We will be regularly updating this page as more questions come in.

 Many of the questions focus on the details of South Dakota’s economic nexus legislation, as upheld by the Supreme Court.
 For reference, as you work through this page, this is what the legislation says: